Learn Spanish While Driving: 8 Efficient Ways to Transform Your Car into a Classroom

 Here’s an easy one!
 Chances are, you already listen to your favorite music in the car, so just switch out your English music with Spanish music while driving.

-If you’ve never listened to any Spanish artists before, a quick search for already-created iTunes, Spotify or Soundcloud playlists should yield some good results.
+If you’ve never listened to any Spanish artists before, a quick search for already-created Apple Music, Spotify or Soundcloud playlists should yield some good results.
 Pick your favorites and take them along with you for the ride.

 Some popular Spanish language artists that you might want to check out include Enrique Iglesias, Romeo Santos, Shakira, Juan Luis Guerra, Alejandro Sanz, Gloria Estefan, David Bisbal, Melendi and Juanes.

-One simple game is a twist on the Alphabet Game, in which you think of a Spanish word that begins with each letter of the alphabet.
+• One simple game is a twist on the Alphabet Game, in which you think of a Spanish word that begins with each letter of the alphabet.
 Better still, tailor those words to the vocabulary you’re currently learning.
-As thrilling as Cranium or Taboo?
-Maybe not, but it’s foolproof for the car!

 Navigation Device in Car